 SKI CLASSICS COMPETITIONS - CURRENT STANDINGS

-After Marcialonga, Emilie Fleten, Team Ramudden, and Max Novak, Team Aker Dæhlie, lead the Champion Bib Competition.
-Anikken Gjerde Alnæs, Team Engcon, and Vebjørn Moen, Team Eksjöhus, are carrying the Green bib of the Sprint Competition after two Sprints today.
+After Marcialonga, Emilie Fleten, Team Ramudden, and Max Novak, Team Aker Daehlie, lead the Champion Bib Competition.
+Anikken Gjerde Alnaes, Team Engcon, and Vebjorn Moen, Team Eksjohus, are carrying the Green bib of the Sprint Competition after two Sprints today.

 Emilie Fleten, Team Ramudden, and Oskar Kardin, Lager 157 Ski Team, carry the bib for the Climb Competition after the Iconic Climb at today's event.